robertu94/robertu94.github.io/content/learning/experiments/index.markdown

-*Know how to accurately measure things*.
+### Know how to accurately measure things

 Measuring fine grained timing can be a nuanced process.
 First, for sub-millisecond timings, the clock resolution can matter.
 Second, not all clocks are monotonic.
 Third, some clocks have high measurement overhead for the first three cases in c++ you generally want the `std::chrono::steady_clock` in Python the equivalent is `time.perf_counter_ns` .
 Fourth, your compiler may optimize away your benchmark unless you force it to keep it (Google Benchmark has a function called `benchmark::DoNotOptimize`) which generally does the right thing).
 Fifth, other processes may interfere with your measurement (especially print statements) so avoid doing expensive operations during your benchmark timings.
 Lastly not all clocks can measure all processes, for example the C++ clock functions cannot measure the timing of Cuda operations accurately because they cannot observe device state.

+### Know your scheduler
-*Know your scheduler* A common mistake that I see new students make is to run all jobs interactively, and not make use of the scheduler to run their job.
+A common mistake that I see new students make is to run all jobs interactively, and not make use of the scheduler to run their job.
 Additionally your scheduler can do many things for you such as email you when your job finishes, start one job after a previous job finishes, handle process pinning and resource allocation and more.
 Its worth reading what it is capable of.

-*Know a higher level programming language*.
+### Know a higher level programming language

 Systems programming languages like C,C++ and Rust are remarkably powerful and useful tools for writing benchmarks and experiments.
 However not all parts of the experimental process need this level of performance.
 For example plotting and data scraping tasks often aren’t as well suited to lower level languages and require large volumes of code for simple tasks.
 Likewise only recently has C++ gained higher level abstraction for Cartesian iteration.
 Prefer a higher level language for these tasks when possible.

-*Understand sources of variability and control them if possible*.
+### Understand sources of variability and control them if possible

  Computer systems have many sources of variability.
 This could be clock variability, interference variability, seed variability, or process variability.
 Many, but not all of these sources of variability can be mitigated with appropriate steps.
 Attempt to control this variability if it is practical to do so.

-*Output as much context as possible*.
+### Output as much context as possible

 Especially with long running tasks having appropriate debugging information is key to reduce the number of run, interpret, modify cycles to a minimum.
 In doing so, remember what the system can record for you such as core dumps when the system crashes.
 Some context to specifically record include timestamps, task ids (if they are deterministic), complete error messages, error status, and progress indicators.

-*Know a distributed programming framework*.
+### Know a distributed programming framework

 For many problems running code on a single node isn’t enough.
 You want to be able to run experiments over several nodes collaboratively.
 While it is possible to do this with TCP/IP, it isn’t often the best way.
 In HPC the tool of choice is often MPI which provides both tools that are easy to start with and provides room to grow.
 However, other choices include RPC systems such as Mochi and GRPC.

-*Make the testing environment reproducible (spack, docker, etc…)*.
+### Make the testing environment reproducible (spack, docker, etc…)

  Reproducibility is a crisis in science; do not contribute to this crisis.
 Tools from industry like containers can make that much easier.
 Docker/Podman is my favorite, and is reasonably easy to use.
 Generally these tools boil down to writing a specialized script that reproduces your environment exactly which can then be shipped to users in the form of a compressed archive.
 Sometimes (especially when specialized hardware is involved) this is easier said than done.
 You might need a different version of software depending on your hardware platform.
 Spack is a powerful package manager that can help you solve some of these more complicated dependencies, but warrants its own post.
 Together these tools give you a powerful platform to run experiments easily on diverse machines.
 Tools like singularity let you run containers on HPC systems.

-*Prefer parseable output, but sometimes you can’t*.
+### Prefer parseable output, but sometimes you can’t

  See the next section on writing parsable outputs.
 However, because many HPC libraries write to stdout/stderr, you can’t assume that you will have these to yourself.
 MPI implementations can be especially loud (for good reason) when they don’t believe that they are configured correctly.

-*Validate on small cases first if possible*.
+### Validate on small cases first if possible

  Waiting on the scheduler to run your job can be painful.
 If possible, have some small subset that you can verify works “correctly” before jumping to a supercomputer where your runtime environment becomes more complex and queuing times slow your ability to iterate on your experiments.
 Many supercomputers also charge for every execution and the costs can add up quickly.

-*Write the code to do partial writes, and resume-able in case the code crashes*.
+### Write the code to do partial writes, and resume-able in case the code crashes

 There are few things more frustrating than for code to run for a few hours, crash (or timeout), and not have any results to show for it.
 It is often preferable to write results incrementally as your experiment is running than waiting until the end.
 This also often lets you use a pattern known as checkpoint restart where you resume execution at the state after your last failed/incomplete run.
 This makes it far easier to restart your job later to finish what’s left rather than start over from scratch.
 This is often as easy as partitioning the output into non overlapping regions or ids and writing the output.
 If this can’t be done a master process can be delegated to store the output

-*Write the code to handle error conditions as gracefully as possible*.
+### Write the code to handle error conditions as gracefully as possible

 Likewise thinking about the error propagation boundaries for your code.
 In the pseudo code above placing a mandatory error propagation boundary just outside calls  do_experiment will do what you want: isolate a fault from one experiment from another experiment allowing as many experiments to continue as possible without a crash in one experiment affecting other experiments.
 This can be tricky.
 Things like MPI have the  default behavior of terminating the world on a signal.
 Other things like HDF5 with many blocking function calls might not catch that other threads of execution finished in a error state and will block indefinitely.
 This long tail of failures to tolerate can be constructed incrementally as you encounter them.

 As an aside: sigsegv or its cousins sigfpe and sigbus are often implemented as catch-able signal but the mechanisms for recovering from it in standard C/C++ fully and correctly are limited or non-existent.
 Even if you think you can recover correctly from these signals don’t; you probably shouldn’t and should let the entire C runtime restart instead.
 What is easier and arguably better is to use another program (ie bash/python scripts) to handle this particular fault boundary.